IEA participates in first Paris Peace Forum to expand global dialogue on energy and security

 The International Energy Agency was invited to take part in the first Paris Peace Forum, an initiative launched by President Emmanuel Macron of France in support of international collaboration and collective responsibility.
 The event brought together world leaderes including Angela Merkel, Chancellor of Germany and Antonio Guterres, UN Secretary General.

-Over the course of the three-day event, the IEA presented its multi-government Electric Vehicles Initiative (EVI), a programme created in 2010 under the Clean Energy Ministerial (CEM) to share best practises on mobility.
-The EVI runs on a unique governance model based on cooperation and collaboration between IEA Member countries, Association countries, the private sector and municipalities.
+Over the course of the three-day event, the IEA presented the Electric Vehicles Initiative (EVI), a programme created in 2010 under the Clean Energy Ministerial (CEM) and coordinated by the IEA with the aim of sharing best practises on mobility.
+The EVI runs on a unique governance model based on cooperation and collaboration between national governments (including IEA Members and Association countries), the private sector and municipalities.

 The IEA also lead discussions with a variety of international partners on how to boost technology innovation in energy, foster energy access, and benchmark progress towards the United Nations Sustainable Development Goals, notably SDG7 on energy.
 The IEA's presence at the Forum served as a voice for the critical role of the energy sector in sustainability and economic growth, supported by analysis across all fuels and energy technologies, multilateral initiatives supporting clean energy transitions, and its work on technology, innovation, and sustainable development.